ACP IMpact

 Winning Abstracts

 Want to have your abstract featured here?
-ACP holds a National Abstract Competitions as part of the ACP Internal Medicine Meeting every year.
+ACP holds National Abstract Competitions as part of the ACP Internal Medicine Meeting every year.

 ACP IMpact is copyrighted ©2026 by the American College of Physicians.